What is dentistry?

 - Be sure to schedule your routine checkup.
 It is recommended you visit the dentist every six months.

-The Canadian Academy of Pediatric Dentistry recommends that children first see a dentist as early as six months of age and no later than one year.
+The Canadian Academy of Pediatric Dentistry recommends that children first see a dentist by age one.
 During this time, your child's baby teeth will be coming in, and your dentist can examine the health of your child's first few teeth.
 After the first visit, be sure to schedule regular checkups every six months.
+A childs first visit under the age of 3 years old is free!

 How often should I see the dentist?